SemihDurmus/Handy_Resources/GIT/Mastering_Git.md

    ls -a
    echo "Apple Pie" | git hash-object --stdin //23991897e13e47ed0adb91a0082c31c82fe0cbe5 open .git
    //open obects folder and see the folder "23".
-23 is the forst 2 digits of the SHA1.
+23 is the first 2 digits of the SHA1.
    //Inside there's a file with the remaining digits of the SHA1 as its name.
 This is called a blob of data git cat-file 23991897e13e47ed0adb91a0082c31c82fe0cbe5 -t
    // -t is for type.
 Output is : blob